 Why Hire Appellate Counsel?

 Trial attorneys and appellate attorneys fulfill fundamentally different roles in our criminal justice system.
 Trial attorneys spend months prior to trial preparing a case by meeting with the client, reviewing discovery, locating and interviewing witnesses, working with experts and investigators, walking through crime scenes, negotiating with prosecutors, attending court conferences and making pre-trial motions.
 If the case does not resolve in a manner that is satisfactory to all parties prior to trial, the trial attorney will prepare examination outlines for prospective witnesses, select a jury and try the case.
-The formal role of the trial attorney ends once the jury returns a verdict of "not guilty" or, alternatively, after the sentencing hearing.
+The formal role of the trial attorney ends there if the defendant is found “not guilty”, or at sentencing if the defendant is convicted.

 The function of an appellate attorney is very different.
 The trial attorney is primarily responsible for making a record of the proceedings before the trial court.
 This includes submitting briefs in support of legal positions taken before or during the trial, participating in any pre-trial motion hearings that were necessary, and conducting the actual trial.
 Taken together, all of this activity creates a trial record.

 The mode of presentation is also very different.
 Briefs submitted at trial tend to be relatively short, and tend to focus on discrete issues.
-The most significant part of a trial attorney's presentation is oral, and comes in the form of opening and closing statements, and questioning witnesses.
-The subject matter of an appellate brief can span the entire trial record.
+The most significant part of a trial attorney's presentation is oral, and comes in the form of oral argument, opening and closing statements, and questioning witnesses.
+The subject matter of an appellate brief spans the entire trial record.
 The brief is often the length of a short book.
 They are detailed documents that require good writing and organizational skills.
-The appellate attorney will make a live presentation at oral argument, but the lion's share of the arguments on appeal are made in carefully written, meticulously organized briefs.
+A New Jersey appellate lawyer will make a live presentation at oral argument, but the lion's share of the arguments on appeal are made in carefully written, meticulously organized briefs.

 James S. Friedman, LLC, represents criminal defendants in the State and Federal appeals court in New Jersey.
 If you are seeking to appeal a criminal conviction from the New Jersey Superior Court, or from the United States District Court in New Jersey, contact us online or call us toll free at 800-361-6554 to discuss your criminal appeal.